B4PT0R/streamlit-mic-recorder/README.md

     key=None
 )
 ```
 Renders a button.
 Click to start recording, click to stop.
-Returns None or or a text transcription of the recorded speech in the chosen language.
+Returns None or a text transcription of the recorded speech in the chosen language.

 ## Example